 - Similarly, when considering any affiliate relationship of a director in determining independence for purposes of Compensation Committee service, the Board should consider whether the affiliate relationship places the director under the direct or indirect control of the Company or its senior management or creates a direct relationship between the director and members of senior management, in each case of a nature that would impair his or her ability to make independent judgments about the Company’s executive compensation.

-d.
-Notwithstanding the above, no director may serve on the Audit and Finance Committee or Compensation Committee of the Board if he or she has received within the past or preceding fiscal year, directly or indirectly, any consulting, advisory or other compensatory fee from the Company, other than in his or her capacity as a member of the Board or a committee of the Board; and no director may serve on the Compensation Committee of the Board unless such director is not a current employee of the Company or a former employee who receives compensation for prior services (other than benefits under a tax-qualified retirement plan), has never been an officer of the Company, does not have beneficial ownership in excess of 50% in any entity that has received any remuneration from the Company within the past or preceding fiscal year and does not have more than a 5% beneficial interest in and is not employed by an entity that received more than de minimis remuneration from the Company, as defined by regulations under Section 162(m) of the Internal Revenue Code.
+- Notwithstanding the above, no director may serve on the Audit and Finance Committee or Compensation Committee of the Board if he or she has received within the past or preceding fiscal year, directly or indirectly, any consulting, advisory or other compensatory fee from the Company, other than in his or her capacity as a member of the Board or a committee of the Board; and no director may serve on the Compensation Committee of the Board unless such director is not a current employee of the Company or a former employee who receives compensation for prior services (other than benefits under a tax-qualified retirement plan), has never been an officer of the Company, does not have beneficial ownership in excess of 50% in any entity that has received any remuneration from the Company within the past or preceding fiscal year and does not have more than a 5% beneficial interest in and is not employed by an entity that received more than de minimis remuneration from the Company, as defined by regulations under Section 162(m) of the Internal Revenue Code.

-e.
-Each director or potential director has an affirmative duty to disclose to the Corporate Governance and Nominating Committee (the “Governance Committee”) relationships between and among that director (or an immediate family member), the Company and management of the Company (or an immediate family member), including any potential conflict of interest, whether or not required for public disclosure, in order to allow for a comprehensive determination of a director’s independence.
+- Each director or potential director has an affirmative duty to disclose to the Corporate Governance and Nominating Committee (the “Governance Committee”) relationships between and among that director (or an immediate family member), the Company and management of the Company (or an immediate family member), including any potential conflict of interest, whether or not required for public disclosure, in order to allow for a comprehensive determination of a director’s independence.
 When considering candidates for the Board, the Governance Committee, with input and advice from the CEO, the General Counsel and the Secretary, evaluates the extent to which, if any, a candidate’s other activities may impinge on his or her independence as a Board member.
 The Governance Committee also makes recommendations to the Board when relationships are such that a candidate can no longer be considered independent.

 Executive Sessions of Independent Directors

-The independent directors generally meet in executive session without the CEO or other members of management present at each regular Board meeting.
+- The independent directors generally meet in executive session without the CEO or other members of management present at each regular Board meeting.
 The independent directors also meet in executive session to conduct the annual CEO performance review.
 In addition, the independent directors may meet without the CEO or other members of management present at any time during any Board meeting upon the request of the Lead Director.
 Executive sessions are presided over by the Lead Director, who shall determine the agenda for such sessions in consultation with other directors.
 After each executive session, the Lead Director shall provide feedback to the CEO, as appropriate.

 Board Leadership; Lead Director

 - chairing meetings of the Board;

-- overseeing the preparation of agendas for meetings of the Board
+- overseeing the preparation of agendas for meetings of the Board;

 - overseeing the process of informing the Board through timely distribution of information and reports;